-Experts are invited to create awareness to groups of 40 to 50 farmers on mechanization, advanced and farmer-frindly farm practices, government schemes etc. Such discussions focus on the existing local problems faced by farmers.
+Experts are invited to create awareness to groups of 40 to 50 farmers on mechanization, advanced and farmer-friendly farm practices, government schemes etc. Such discussions focus on the existing local problems faced by farmers.
 Progressive farmers and other eminent think tanks are also invited for training programs and demonstrations to share their experience and motivate these farmer members.

 SKDRDP also motivates farmers by taking them on study tours to showcase what other progressive farmers have achieved.
 This may also include visits to research stations within or outside the district.
 Study tours may be synchronized with Kissan Mela.
 Such tours expose farmers to the possibilities of technology adoption and replication in their own farms.